Bachelor of Motion Picture Arts Degree

 For the official publication of programs, course descriptions and admission requirements please view the Capilano University 2018-2019 Calendar (pdf).

-Current BC high school students should also self-report their grades to the University by logging in to their student account.
+Current high school students: please apply online and submit your letter of intent and an interim transcript, as attachments in one email, to email@example.com by January 31, 2019.
+Current BC high school students must also self-report their grades to the University by logging in to their student account.

-The letter of intent must be emailed to email@example.com It does not need to be in a particular format, should not exceed two pages and should outline the applicant's interest in the program and reason for applying.
+The letter of intent does not need to be in a particular format, should not exceed two pages and should outline the applicant's interest in the program and reason for applying.

-The interview will take place at the Bosa Centre with a panel of two faculty members.
-The applicants/students will be evaluated on their demonstrated level of commitment, willingness to learn and ability to model professionalism.
+For selected applicants, a group interview will take place at the Bosa Centre with a panel of two faculty members.
+The applicants will be evaluated on collaboration skills and professionalism.
+If the applicant lives outside of Greater Vancouver, interviews may be conducted by Skype.